 Have you come across an issue with your Nintendo Switch that you were able to troubleshoot?
 Let us know what happened and how you fixed it.

-Updated February 2018: Added a few more troubleshooting sections and links to their respective articles.
+Updated October 2018: Added a couple more troubleshooting sections and links to their respective articles.